 Lumbar sympathetic injections can relieve the affected extremity minutes after the procedure.
 In most cases, you need more injections to get long-lasting relief.
 It's not a good idea to drive for several hours after the procedure because you might feel numb or weak in the lower extremity.
 If you're going to have the procedure, you should take it easy the day before, but you can resume normal activities the next day.
 The benefits of these injections usually happen a few days after the procedure, even though you might be sore for a few days.
 At Pain Management Richardson, our team of experienced physicians understands how joint pain can adversely affect quality of life.

-Lumbar sympathetic blocks are effective treatments for many types of pain-related conditions.
-However, the results may differ substantially from one individual to another.
+Lumbar sympathetic blocks, administered by pain specialists in Dallas, are effective treatments for a wide range of pain-related conditions.
+However, the outcomes can vary significantly from one individual to another.
 If you are apprehensive about receiving nerve block injections, discuss them with your healthcare provider at spine and pain clinic lancaster.
 They will be able to assist you with any questions you may have.

 Give us a call at 469-562-4188 or contact us online today to schedule an appointment for lumbar sympathetic blocks treatment in lancaster, TX and the surrounding areas.